Tinoxmr/Interpret-GCode/README.md

 ### Interpret-GCode
 A simple, light, ISO G-Code interpreter for Arduino, with customizable G and M routines.

-**Warning: this is still a very primitive version of the project, so contains a bunch of bugs.
+**Warning: this is still a very primitive version of the project, so it supports only a small number of G and M codes and surely contains a bunch of bugs.
 Yet the calls to the simpler M-code routines should work fine**

 The code executed upon calling a G or M function is customizable.
 For example:
 ```